espanso/hub/packages/calc-macos/0.1.0/README.md

 # espanso-calc-macos
-Basic calculation pacakge for epanso that works in MacOS.
+Basic calculation package for espanso that works in macOS.

 ## Example